marinaariasq/TFM_MarinaAriasQueralt/README.md

 ## Overview
 The project consists of different scripts grouped into "real-time data ingestion simulation" and "real-time data processing."

+The two different folders in this repository are:

+ + Saved_data_files_for_extraction: contains the txt file of the municipalities of the province of Barcelona from which we will extract information.
+ + SQL Database: holds the SQL code that generates the tables in the relational database where the real-time processed information will be stored.

 ### Real-time Data Ingestion Simulation
 + **OpenWeatherData_extraction.py:** Extracts data from the OpenWeatherMap platform (History API and Air Pollution API) and saves them into two JSON files.